thekingf4/cornershopapp-test/README.md

-# Cornershop's Backend Test
+nbvfhg# Cornershop's Backend Test

-This technical test requires the design and implementation (using Django and Celery) of a management system to coordinate the meal delivery for Cornershop employees.
+0This technical test requires the design and implementation (using Django and Celery) of a management system to coordinate the meal delivery for Cornershop employees.

 We provide a nice boilerplate project with Django and Celery up and running so you can use your time more wisely.